cuthead/JavaScript-MD5/README.md

-you need poly and two and
+you need one poly and two and